seankin/mv-aws-cv/README.md

  ![Alt text](/diagrams/dashboard.png "UI Dashboard")

-I also developed PPE detection to recognise face mask and hard hat protection within the image.
+In addition, PPE detection was developed to recognise face mask and hard hat protection within the image.

 The information then is presented in a UI dashboard (Node-RED) or with alerts configured to messaging platforms for greater visibility and instant detection of threats.